Contents Home back

 Illustration(s)

 Root: a knobby, warped, pancanke-like tuber with short roots attached like claws or fangs all around the rim.
-Light color.
+Light colour.

 Stem: thick, well drawn.
-Light color.
+Light colour.
 Branches: one straight up, two oblique with drooping tips.

 Leaves: broad lance-shape, with two short tails.